 My first post on “dashboards for philanthropy” has been the most visited of all my posts, and it leads the Google hit parade on that subject.
 Because there’s interest in it, I’m exploring it further.

 So far we’re at the concept stage, though I’m tinkering with the instrumentation, using an airplane dashboard as my main analogy.
 You know how when you board a commercial plane you can sometimes peer into its cockpit?
-Most of us, I suspect, marvel at its complexity, and then realize there are myriad complex facets to a plane’s operation the pilot has to be constantly informed of for the mission to be successful.
+Most of us, I suspect, marvel at its complexity.
+We quickly realize there are myriad complex facets to a plane’s operation that the pilot must constantly track for the plane to arrive safely at its destination.

-The work you do as nonprofits or foundations is also complex, at least as complex as any small or large business, and maybe as complex as flying a plane.
-You know that if you take your eye off just one thing, it can turn into crisis quickly, or at least distract you from straight-ahead.
+The work you do as a nonprofit or foundation is also complex, at least as complex as any small or large business.
+It could easily be as complex as flying a plane.
+You know that if you take your eye off just one thing it can turn into crisis quickly or at least distract you from your goal.

-I suspect the search for a helpful dashboard in community change arenas is motivated by the wish to stay on top of all the mission-critical aspects of your organization, pretty much simultaneously.
+I suspect the search for a helpful dashboard in philanthropic and nonprofit work is motivated by the wish to stay on top of all the mission-critical aspects of your organization, pretty much simultaneously.
 The commander of the ship needs to know certain things…

 Consider these: at a minimum, you have to contend with the details of staffing and administration, to keep your organization’s doors open, to stay on top of its growing list of short- and long-term tasks, and to grow the organization.
 That’s one set of displays to monitor.